econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

  <img width="350" src="assets/sparrow113.png">
 </p>

-Then you will be presented with a preview describing which pool is appropriate for your BTC amount, the anonset, the pool fee, and how many UTXOs you will have as eligable inputs for CoinJoins.
+Then you will be presented with a preview describing which pool is appropriate for your BTC amount, the anonset, the pool fee, and how many UTXOs you will have as eligible inputs for CoinJoins.
 Then click on <kbd>Preview Premix</kbd>

 <p align="center">
  <img src="assets/sparrow114.png">